 You should plan on your PET scan taking a total of two to three hours.
 If needed, please bring any pain, anxiety or claustrophobia medications that you will need for the PET scan.

 Do not eat or drink anything for at least six hours prior to your PET scan.
 Check with your physician to determine if any of your medications should be avoided for the days leading up to your scheduled test.
-Make sure to bring all of your medications, as well as any herbal or dietary supplements and over-the-counter medications, to the test with you.
+If you are diabetic, special preparations are required.
+Please alert us at the time of scheduling if you are diabetic.

 Avoid strenuous activity for 24 hours before your PET scan, and make sure to arrive 30 minutes before your appointment time.
 Check with your physician for special instructions